a1v0/a1v0.de/draft-articles/servicenow-blank-production-instance-full-of-bugs.md

     - a flaw that's incredibly hard to debug
     - requires you to do a bunch of manual stuff
     - especially unhelpful since a) not being able to run flows is a pretty major flaw and b) go-lives are very stressful as it is
+- add link to article about text indices

+After many months, our project finally wound to a close.
+It was time, at last, to go live.
+I logged into our as yet unused production instance for the first time and was migrating all of our update sets across.

+The migration went smoothly enough.
+Sure, we had a couple of merge conflicts, but they were quickly resolved.
+Nevertheless, **loads of things were broken**.
+After a lot of investigation, I came to the conclusion that ServiceNow seeds its production instances differently to its non-prod instances.

+> ServiceNow's seed file for production is full of bugs.

+(This article naturally carries the caveat that ServiceNow fixes the bugs in question by the time you read this.)